natitati4/htb-apocalypse-2024-pwn-writeups/writeups/Maze of Mist/Maze of Mist.md

 Basically `busybox` is a single executable that has many common linux binaries inside itself, and it's size is minimized.
 This is typically used on embedded devices with limited resources.

 This results in the fact that every other executable on the system, under `/bin`, is just a `symlink` to `busybox`.
 For example we call `ls`.
 It will just execute `busybox` instead.
 But how does busybox know which command was ran in the first place?
 It looks at `argv[0]`, which contains the exact name used to run the program.
+So if we do not provide it... how is `busybox` gonna know what program we want to run?

 Now that we understand how busybox box and why our registers need to by the way I presented above, let's start ROPing.